 We also aim at minimizing anxiety, teach math in a multisensory way, make the most of mistakes, and repetition is not our enemy.

-Below is an example of a child’s progress after receiving math help from Edublox.
+Below is an example of a child’s progress after receiving treatment from Edublox.
 She was diagnosed with dyscalculia as well as dyslexia and ADHD.
 Click here to follow her amazing journey to learning success.

 Below is another child’s progress after receiving math help from Edublox.
 She was diagnosed with dyslexia and acalculia.
 Click here to follow her journey to learning success.